-We tested information produced by the Bank and used in development of assumptions in calculation of expected credit loss, as well as for such indicators as: default, significant increase of credit risk, probability of default, of total assets of the Bank and is a material to the separate financial statements.
+We tested information produced by the Group and used in development of assumptions in calculation of expected credit loss, as well as for such indicators as:

-Key audit matter

-How our audit addressed the key audit matter

-Therefore, assessment of expected credit loss on loans and advances to customers was a key area of judgment for the Bank's management.

-Information on expected credit loss and risk management policies is included in the Notes 3,6 and 24 to the separate financial statements.

-loss given defaults, recoveries, macroeconomic indicators, which directly affect the amounts of expected credit loss on loans and advances to customers.
+Key audit matter How our audit addressed the key audit matter to customers represents a significant portion of total assets of the Group and is a material to the consolidated financial statements. default, significant increase of credit risk, probability of default, loss given defaults, recoveries, macroeconomic indicators, Therefore, assessment of expected credit loss on loans and advances to customers was a key area of judgment for the Group's which directly affect the amounts of expected credit loss on loans and advances to customers. management.
+Information on expected credit loss and risk management policies is included in the Notes 3,6 and 23 to the consolidated financial statements.
 For individually assessed loans secured with collateral, using our internal valuation specialists, we assessed the methodology of collateral valuation, assumptions used to estimate its fair value and expected cash flows under a range of scenarios.

-Also, we analysed the Bank's information about expected credit loss on loans and advances to customers included in the notes to the separate financial statements.
+Also, we analysed the Group's information about expected credit loss on loans and advances to customers included in the notes to the consolidated financial statements.

-Other information included in the Bank's Annual report and the Bank's Annual Information of the Issuer of Securities for 2021
+Other information included in the Group's Annual report and the Bank's Annual Information of the Issuer of Securities for 2021

-Other information consists of the Bank's Annual report (including the Bank's Management report) and other information included in the Bank's Annual Information of the Issuer of Securities (including the Corporate Governance report), but does not include separate financial statements and our auditor's report thereon.
+Other information consists of the Group's Annual report (including the Group's Management report) and other information included in the Bank's Annual Information of the Issuer of Securities (including the Corporate Governance report), but does not include consolidated financial statements and our auditor's report thereon.
 Management is responsible for the other information.

-Our opinion on the separate financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the separate financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the separate financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Responsibilities of management and the Supervisory Board for the separate financial statements intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.
+Responsibilities of management and the Supervisory Board for the consolidated financial statements

-Management is responsible for the preparation and fair presentation of the separate financial statements in accordance with IFRSs, and for such internal control as management determines is necessary to enable the preparation of separate financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with IFRSs, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the separate financial statements, management is responsible for assessing the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either
+In preparing the consolidated financial statements, management is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.

-The Supervisory Board is responsible for overseeing the Bank's financial reporting process.
+The Supervisory Board is responsible for overseeing the Group's financial reporting process.

-Auditor's responsibilities for the audit of the separate financial statements
+Auditor's responsibilities for the audit of the consolidated financial statements